immersive-command-system/drone-mavros/README.md

 ## Setup
 ### Simulation Installation Instructions
+Any repositories downloaded can be placed independently of the rest.
 1. Install the desired firmware SITL (Software-In-The-Loop).
 The two available options are PX4 or ArduPilot.
     1. For ArduPilot, run the following: `git clone https://github.com/ArduPilot/ardupilot.git` Change directory into ardupilot via `cd ardupilot`.
 Run `git submodule update --init --recursive`.